DavidHornung/Machine_learning/README.md

 Once the text has been tokenized, spaCy performs a number of additional NLP tasks, including part-of-speech tagging, named entity recognition, and dependency parsing.
 These tasks are used to extract structured information from the text and make it easier to analyze and manipulate.

+The Natural Language Toolkit (NLTK) is a suite of libraries and resources for natural language processing (NLP) in the Python programming language.
+It provides tools for tasks such as tokenization (dividing text into individual words and punctuation), part-of-speech tagging (identifying the part of speech of each word), and named entity recognition (identifying named entities like person names, organizations, and locations).

+NLTK also includes a number of resources and datasets for working with text, including a large collection of sample texts, word lists, and corpora (large collections of text).
+It also includes tools for working with other languages and writing systems, such as stemmers for reducing words to their base form and tools for working with machine translation.

+To use NLTK, you first need to install the library and then import the relevant modules in your Python code.
+You can then use the functions and classes provided by NLTK to process text and perform various NLP tasks.
+For example, you can use the word_tokenize function to tokenize a piece of text into individual words, or the pos_tag function to tag the part of speech of each word.